Dealing With Anger Outbursts and Parkinson’s | MyParkinsonsTeam

 Written by Joan Grossman

-Parkinson’s disease (PD) is associated with behavioral changes such as irritability and anger.
-These behavioral changes may coincide with cognitive decline and forms of psychosis, including delusions, hallucinations, or paranoia.
-Behavioral and mood changes in people with Parkinson’s can be especially difficult for family members and caregivers, as MyParkinsonsTeam members often express.
+Parkinson’s disease (PD) is a neurological disorder that can cause movement problems and behavioral changes, such as irritability and anger.
+These behavioral changes may occur together with cognitive problems and forms of psychosis, including delusions, hallucinations, or paranoia.
+Behavioral and mood changes in people with Parkinson’s can be especially hard for family members and caregivers, as MyParkinsonsTeam members often share.

 “Are outbursts of verbal anger and a hateful tone part of PD?
 Hubby is getting more difficult,” wrote one member.
 Another member shared, “Today is OK, but a couple days ago my husband with Parkinson’s had an angry outburst at a friend’s house.
 It was quite embarrassing — and it was over nothing.
 My friend and her husband were both shocked and afraid.”